PeterDHabermehl/cfwMicroIDE/README.md

 startIDE can be run on both ft TXT and community TX-Pi.

 Some functionality is implemented: Robo family interfaces (Robo Interface, Robo I/O Extention, Robo LT controller and RF Data link) can be connected.
-No functionality for TXT I/O yet.
+Digital Inputs can be evaluated on both TXT and Robo device, also Outputs and Motors can be accessed.

+Support for Encoder Motors on TXT is planned.

 Although it is pysically possible to connect more than one interface, startIDE will only address the first IF found.

 Later and when run on ft TXT controller, it will be possible to use TXT and a connected Robo family device in the same project.